maliksalman/spring-cloud-stream-sample/README.md

 ## 3. Running pre-requisites

 These sample applications need a running instance of RabbitMQ or Kafka to function.
-Since the components use spring-cloud-stream abstraction, it can potentially work with any of the spring-cloud-stream 'binders' but was only tested with RabbitMQ and Kafka.
+Since the components use [**spring-cloud-stream**](https://spring.io/projects/spring-cloud-stream) abstraction, it can potentially work with any of the spring-cloud-stream _*binders*_ but these samples were only tested with RabbitMQ and Kafka binders.
 You have to pick the same messaging technology for both components - these project don't show how to mix and match multiple messaging technologies in the same application but that is entirely possible.

 ### 3.1 Running with RabbitMQ (in docker)